sagansfault/phobos/README.md

 5. Will ignore air blocks in the clipboard and not place them (ignore air)

 The power is yours now.
 You can make custom block place effect and build pattern classes implementing `PlaceEffect` and `BuildPattern` respectively.
+Look at existing examples in phobos for an idea of what these do

 These are functional interfaces so you can also inline them:
 ```java
 SchemBuilder.from(
         myPluginInstance,